grantcolley/dotnetwhat/README.md

 >
 > *At its heart, a Task is just a data structure that represents the eventual completion of some asynchronous operation (other frameworks call a similar type a “promise” or a “future”).*

+Calling [Task.Run](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.task.run) or [Task.Factory.StartNew](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskfactory.startnew) will execute a method on the [ThreadPool](https://learn.microsoft.com/en-us/dotnet/api/system.threading.threadpool).
+The task is able to tell you if a thread on the [ThreadPool](https://learn.microsoft.com/en-us/dotnet/api/system.threading.threadpool) has completed executing the method, if an exception occurred and, crucially, because a task supports a continuation, it can tell you asynchronously when the method has completed.
+The [ThreadPool](https://learn.microsoft.com/en-us/dotnet/api/system.threading.threadpool) executes the method while task synchronises everything to ensure the continuation is invoked.

-[Task.Run](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.task.run) queues the specified method to run on the ThreadPool and returns a Task or Task<T> handle for that method.
-[Task.Run](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.task.run) uses the default task scheduler.
+[Task.Run](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.task.run) queues the specified method to run on the ThreadPool using the default task scheduler and default [TaskCreationOptions](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskcreationoptions), and returns a Task or Task<T> handle for that method.

-[TaskFactory.StartNew](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskfactory.startnew) gives you fine grained control including specifying [TaskCreationOptions](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskcreationoptions), passing parameters such as a [CancellationToken](https://learn.microsoft.com/en-us/dotnet/api/system.threading.cancellationtoken), and controlling the [Task Scheduler]( https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskscheduler).
+[Task.Factory.StartNew](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskfactory.startnew) gives you fine grained control including specifying [TaskCreationOptions](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskcreationoptions), passing parameters such as a [CancellationToken](https://learn.microsoft.com/en-us/dotnet/api/system.threading.cancellationtoken), and controlling the [Task Scheduler]( https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskscheduler).

 A [Task Scheduler]( https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskscheduler) ensures that the work of a task is eventually executed.
 The default task scheduler uses the ThreadPool.